Siem Reap to Bangkok

 Is there a night bus from Siem Reap to Bangkok?

 It takes between 7.5 and 10 hours to travel by bus from Siem Reap to Bangkok, depending on traffic conditions and any delays crossing the border into Thailand.
 There are night buses departing from Siem Reap with Travel Mart, leaving at 00:45, or with Virek Buntham Express departing at 01:00, but for more choice, look at daytime buses too.
-All options can be easily booked through 12Go.

 Is there a train from Siem Reap to Bangkok?

 You can travel over half way from Siem Reap to Bangkok by train, but unfortunately not the full distance.
 Start with a bus trip or by taxi.
 Then the next trip is the train part and it is only on the Thailand side of the border; it starts from Aranyaprathet (just across the border from Poipet) and you will arrive in the city center of Bangkok.
-On 12Go you can compare bus tickets, train tickets and flight tickets and book tickets online.

 Is there a direct bus from Siem Reap to Bangkok?